hopchouinard/Claraforge/principles/PRINCIPLE-Law-of-Cognitive-Allocation.md

 ## Cross-links and references

-See also: `PHIL-Quality-In-Quality-Out.md`, `PHIL-Raise-the-Floor-Not-Just-the-Ceiling.md`, and `why-it-works/META-WhyItWorks_LearningModel.md` for related framing and supporting meta-theory.
+See also: `PRINCIPLE-Quality-In-Quality-Out.md`, `PRINCIPLE-Raise-the-Floor-Not-Just-the-Ceiling.md`, and `why-it-works/META-WhyItWorks_LearningModel.md` for related framing and supporting meta-theory.

 ---

+---

+*File location: `principles/PRINCIPLE-Law-of-Cognitive-Allocation.md`*